matheusb432/cpp-course/notes/04-functions.md

 1. The function's parameters are pushed onto the stack in reverse order.
 2. The function's local variables are pushed onto the stack.
 3. The function's code is executed.
-4. The function's local variables are popped off the stack in _LIFO_ order.
+4. The function's local variables are popped off the stack in _LIFO_ order
+    > This is also called _stack unwinding_
+5. Finally, the function's return value is placed in a register if it exists.

 - If a function allocates too much data on the stack, it can cause a _stack overflow_ since the stack size is finite